magento/knowledge-base/src/troubleshooting/general/magento-site-down-troubleshooter.md

 ---
-title: Magento site down troubleshooter
+title: Adobe Commerce site down troubleshooter
-labels: Magento Commerce,Magento Commerce Cloud,Troubleshooter,decision,down,how to,site,tree
+labels: Magento Commerce,Magento Commerce Cloud,Troubleshooter,decision,down,how to,site,tree,cloud infrastructure,on-premises
 ---

 Click on each question to reveal the answer details in each step of the troubleshooter.